-For the final issue of 2016, Rebecca Sugar will be sharing personal sketches, early comic work, and poetry (along with commentary on the transition of her work over time).
+For the final issue of 2016, Rebecca Sugar shared personal sketches, early comic work, and poetry (along with commentary on the transition of her work over time).
 This small book offers a glimpse into the working process of an exceptional contemporary storyteller.

 32 pages, Color and B+W.

 Rebecca Sugar is a talented cartoonist, writer, and ukuleleist currently living in Los Angeles.
 She is the author of the comic serial "Pug Davis" as well as a number of short comics.
 In her free time, she also is an Emmy-nominated Storyboard Artist, and creator of the television show, Steven Universe.

 Frontier #13: Richie Pope

 Debuted in September 2016 at Small Press Expo

 Frontier #13: Richie Pope features a brand new comic titled, "Fatherson" - a touching and surreal narrative of fatherhood.
 The issue is 32 pages, color, and features an interview with the artist.

 Richie Pope recently moved from Richmond, VA to Dallas, TX.
 His work has been published in publications such as The New Yorker, The New York Times, The Atlantic, Scientific American, Nautlius and Tor Books/Tor.com among others.